Sparse Signal Recovery via Generalized Entropy Functions Minimization: Sparsity-Regularization Entropy Functions

-We first introduce the entropy concepts in information theory \cite{Cover06,renyi60entropy}.
+Here we first introduce the entropy concepts in information theory \cite{Cover06,renyi60entropy}.
 Both the Shannon entropy and R\'{e}nyi entropy are defined with respect to the probability distribution $\boldsymbol{\mathscr{P}}(\mathcal{V})$ of some random variable $\mathcal{V}$.
-Here we give the following definitions in terms of discrete probability distribution\footnote{For continuous distributions, the sum $\sum$ in (\ref{eq:shannon_entropy},\ref{eq:renyi_entropy}) should be replaced with integration $\int$. }: \begin{itemize} \item Shannon entropy\footnote{The ``$\log$'' in this paper is by default natural logarithm, i.e. base $e$}:
+We give the definitions in terms of discrete probability distribution\footnote{For continuous distributions, the sum $\sum$ in (\ref{eq:shannon_entropy},\ref{eq:renyi_entropy}) should be replaced with integration $\int$. } as follows: \begin{itemize} \item Shannon entropy\footnote{The ``$\log$'' in this paper is by default natural logarithm, i.e. base $e$}:

 $\mathcal{H}(\mathcal{V})$ is strictly concave with respect to the probability distribution $\boldsymbol{\mathscr{P}}(\mathcal{V})=\{\mathscr{P}(v_1),\cdots,\mathscr{P}(v_{|\mathcal{V}|})\}$.

 \item R\'{e}nyi entropy: